Bee-pixel-bo/FlameSAFE-project/README.md

 ## File Structure

 - `FlameSAFE_script.R` — The main R script performing data processing and map creation.
-- `FlameSafe_map.html` — The resulting interactive web map saved as an HTML file.
+- `FlameSafe_map.html` — The resulting interactive web map is saved as an HTML file.

 ---